Reeseville Ridge Nursery

 Foresteira ligustrina C USA Lime Barren Privet

 Smaller extremely drought tolerant shrub, blooms in zone 5 in the fall with small yellow flowers.
 Bloom attracts honeybees as such a late season bloomer.
 In its native haunts the flowers are followed by small blue drupes in clusters.
-Zone 5 3-6” 4.00 Sold out
+Zone 5 3-6” 4.00

 Fothergilla gardenii E USA Small Fothergilla